GSA/digitalgov.gov/content/events/2018/07/2018-07-30-emerging-technology-leadership-series-mina-hanna-ai-for-government-services.md

 Mina is a senior software consultant at Synopsys, Inc. Prior to joining Synopsys, he worked for 6 years at Intel Corporation in the Platform Engineering Group on the Intel Atom Processors and SOCs, having contributed to 10+ design tapeouts.
 Mina received an MSc in Electrical Engineering from Stanford University, and a BSc in Electrical Engineering from the University of Texas-Austin.
 His interest lies in evaluating the impact of Artificial Intelligence, Autonomous & Intelligent Systems and disruptive technologies on public safety, national security, responsible governance, and social inclusion, and the policies that promote the development of these technologies.

-**Justin Herman** is the lead of [GSA’s Emerging Citizen Technology Office](https://emerging.digital.gov/), including the U.S. government-wide Blockchain Community initiative, which collaborates with more than 320 U.S. federal, state and local agencies as well as startups, small businesses, and civic organizations to develop government-wide public service modernization initiatives for emerging technologies.
+**Justin Herman** is the lead of [GSA’s Emerging Citizen Technology Office](https://emerging.digital.gov/), including the U.S. government-wide Blockchain Community initiative, which collaborates with more than 320 U.S. federal, state, and local agencies as well as startups, small businesses, and civic organizations to develop government-wide public service modernization initiatives for emerging technologies.

 ## Resources
 Have questions?
 Email [emergingtech@gsa.gov](mailto:emergingtech@gsa.gov).

-Learn more about federal emerging technology for government services initiatives on [emerging.digital.gov](https://emerging.digital.gov/).
+_Learn more about federal emerging technology for government services initiatives on [emerging.digital.gov](https://emerging.digital.gov/)._